aheward/TestFactory/README.md

 With TestFactory you have the ability to...

 1. Easily instantiate page classes (described below) in a consistent and readable manner
 2. Concisely describe elements on a page, keeping it DRY by avoiding repetition of element identifiers that may (will) change
-3. Provide higher-level methods that use customizable (and default) data, along with the page classes and elements, to perform user-oriented functions with minimal lines of code
+3. Provide higher-level methods that use customizable (and default) data, along with the page classes and elements, to perform user-oriented--i.e., behavioral--functions with minimal lines of code

 Tremendous thanks is due to [Alister Scott](http://watirmelon.com), whose [custom page object code](https://github.com/alisterscott/wmf-custom-page-object) for the Wikimedia Foundation provided the inspiration for this gem.